rejexx/Parkingspot_Vacancy/README.md

 ### Method

 I used Mask R-CNN (Region-proposal Convolutional Neural Network) [Original Mask R-CNN paper by facebook research](https://arxiv.org/abs/1703.06870) to process each video frame to identify cars and trucks.
 If a car or truck's bounding box overlaps with a designated parking place, we'll call that spot occupied.
 If not, the spot is vacant.
-I used an updated version that works with TensorFlow 2 [Repo here] (https://github.com/akTwelve/Mask_RCNN).
+I used an updated version that works with TensorFlow 2 [Repo here](https://github.com/akTwelve/Mask_RCNN).
 To save time training, I used the [matterport model weights](https://github.com/matterport/Mask_RCNN), trained on the COCOs dataset.

 **Step 1:** Identify parking spots

 - Method used here: I took a video clip during 'rush hour' when no spots were empty, and ran Mask R-CNN to detect vehicles.
 The hope was to identify any cars that didn't move, and assume they were parked.
 In other words, I compared the first frame against another frame a few minutes later.
 Any vehicle bounding boxes from the first frame that were still full in the later frame were considered to be parking.
-Big shoutout to [Adam Geitgey's article] (https://medium.com/@ageitgey/snagging-parking-spaces-with-mask-r-cnn-and-python-955f2231c400) for this idea.
+Big shoutout to [Adam Geitgey's article](https://medium.com/@ageitgey/snagging-parking-spaces-with-mask-r-cnn-and-python-955f2231c400) for this idea.
 - Other potential methods
   -  training a specialized neural network to identify empty (or full) spaces.
 See [cnrpark](http://cnrpark.it/)
   -  Looking at painted lines (Jackson Hole's town square's prime spots are parallel parking that don't have any lines).
-See  (Dwivedi's article)[https://towardsdatascience.com/find-where-to-park-in-real-time-using-opencv-and-tensorflow-4307a4c3da03]
+See  [Dwivedi's article](https://towardsdatascience.com/find-where-to-park-in-real-time-using-opencv-and-tensorflow-4307a4c3da03).
-  - Have somebody draw boxes manually, or [map it with a drone] (https://medium.com/geoai/parking-lot-vehicle-detection-using-deep-learning-49597917bc4a)
+  - Have somebody draw boxes manually, or [map it with a drone](https://medium.com/geoai/parking-lot-vehicle-detection-using-deep-learning-49597917bc4a)
   -

 **Step 2:** Determine if spots are full